 Moreover, another significant factor that must be addressed before moving forward with ethical AI for SEL is a look at how we can create the guidelines for its implementation for teachers in question.
 According to CASEL, there are already strong guidelines in place when it comes to whole swaths of virtually all other things faced by teachers wishing to use SEL.
 However, as of yet, nothing within the official national scans for teacher preparedness even remotely touches on anything concerning AI use for SEL.
-Nevertheless, it can be seen that the current structure could easily be adjusted to accommodate this loss; as sub-sections could be devised which specifically address the implementation of an Ethical AI paradigm for SEL.
-For instance, we could analyze each and every standard and identify the distinct meaningful elements of each; as opposed to the whole standard within each context of itself that had been accounted for when performing the analysis.
+Despite this, the current structure could easily be adjusted to accommodate this loss; sub-sections could be devised which specifically address the implementation of an Ethical AI paradigm for SEL.
+For instance, we could analyze each and every standard and identify distinct meaningful elements.
 Take, for example, the following standard: “The pre-service teacher models effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the classroom.”
 When coding this standard, rather than applying one code to the whole standard, it was split into four meaningful units: (a) The pre-service teacher models effective verbal, nonverbal, and media communication techniques, (b) “to foster active inquiry, (c) “collaboration,” and (d) “supportive interaction in the classroom.”
-When coding each meaningful element in this example, the research assistant considered whose SEL competencies were being exercised or fostered (e.g., the teacher’s or students)’ and via what means (e.g., the use of communication skills).
+When coding each meaningful element in this example, the research assistant considered whose SEL competencies were being exercised or fostered (e.g., the teacher’s or students’) and via what means (e.g., the use of communication skills).
 Such exercises could one day preempt devising Ethical AI use for constructing lesson plans for SEL.

 In context of computer vision that seeks to identify emotion expressions from faces, machines are first shown training examples of named facial emotions.
 Learning from facial reading exercises devised for SEL could benefit learners immensely.
 After all, it entails people being able to deconstruct facial behavior into anatomic constituents that identify what given emotional expression has taken place.
 Which, of course, raises a key concern and questions: who is going about the process of annotating?
 Is it the AI that prompts the lesson creations who creates more learned data or the people whose expressions are being read?
 Another difficulty with the use of facial recognition decoding learning for the intended purpose of SEL is how to create it free from cultural bias.
 Needless to say, the history of facial recognition techniques is one fraught with racism and other detriments.
-Furthermore, there are currently no working models which filter out bias/ethnicity; these traits do not have total causal relation in facial coding.
+Furthermore, there are currently no working models which filter out bias/ethnicity, which is not often accounted for, if at all.